 Below is a quick video that walks you through each step in creating an RSS feed for your podcast.

-You will need at least one episode loaded before you can add your RSS feed to most podcasting platforms.
+💡 Pro Tip: You’ll need at least one episode before you can submit your show to most podcast directories.

-Effectively, show notes are a written post dedicated to each of your podcast episodes.
-You can include your main highlights and the minute listeners can skip to for each of the highlights you mention, transcripts of your show, affiliate and product links, sponsor shoutouts, relevant links to your podcast guests, and more.
+Show notes or written posts dedicated to each of your episodes should include the main episode highlights, affiliate and product links, sponsor shout-outs, relevant links to your podcast guests, and more.

-Show notes also increase your authority and allow you to continue establishing yourself as an expert on your podcast topic.
-If you ever do decide to sell anything, show notes pages increase your “know, like and trust factor” that might make listeners more likely to buy products and services you recommend.
+If you decide to sell anything, show notes pages increase your “know, like and trust factor” that might make listeners more likely to buy the products and services you recommend.

 SEO tips for your episode titles and show notes

-We mentioned earlier that your podcast titles should include relevant keywords, and mimic blog post titles.
+Your podcast titles should include relevant keywords to increase visibility in Google.
 But there’s more to SEO than a good title.
 Additional SEO tips include:

-- Mention your relevant keywords a few times throughout your show so they are present in transcripts and highlights
+- Mention your target keywords a few times throughout your show so they are present in transcripts and highlights

 - Break up your show notes with images that are optimized – add alt text and keywords to your image names